H-Ismael/PyRD/README.md

 -Procedures could be more efficient and the code away more clean.

--Security is not yet audited ( Evaluation of the dreaded events and the severity of impact).
+-Inner security is not yet audited ( Evaluation of the dreaded events and the severity of impact).